TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/dmm/apps/dmm_154sensor_remote_display/README.md

 ## <a name="Introduction"></a>Introduction

-The dmm_154sensor_remote_display project showcases a dynamic multi-protocol example which enables concurrent proprietary IEEE 802.15.4g frequency hoping (WiSUN FAN) and BLE5.
+The dmm_154sensor_remote_display project showcases a dynamic multi-protocol example which enables concurrent proprietary IEEE 802.15.4g frequency hopping (WiSUN FAN) and BLE5.
 This example implements an IEEE 802.15.4g Sub1Ghz Wireless Network with a BLE Remote Display, using TI's DMM (Dynamic Multi-protocol Manager) to enable the multi-protocol and dual band features of the CC1352.